-Being in Florida makes school outside a comfortable reality for most of the year, and our local parks provide the perfect setting to play among the oak hammock, forest, and mangroves.
+Being in Florida makes school outside a comfortable reality for most of the year, and our local preserves and parks provide the perfect setting to play among the oak hammock, forest, and mangroves.
 The long term gains of learning outside in nature are well researched.
-Having held weekly forest days for our grades children over the past three years, we can attest to the benefits in all areas, from social-emotional skills, to academics.
+Having held weekly forest days for our grades children over the past five years, we can attest to the benefits in all areas, from social-emotional skills, to academics.

 Here is a wonderful article citing various research articles about learning in nature: